antonvasilev52/docusaurus-ezha/my-website/docs/intro.md

 :::note Note

-The **Show Quick Fixes** can be unavailable if correcting an error requires an in-depth analysis of your code.
-In this case, you should fix the errors manually.
+The **Show Quick Fixes** can be unavailable if correcting an error requires an in-depth analysis of the code from your side.

 :::

 ### Further readings

 You can get more from IntelliJ IDEA while fixing problems:
-+ For some of the problems, you can automate the process of problem fixing: correct them before committing to Git or when you save the file.
++ **Automation**.
+You can configure IntelliJ IDEA to automatically fix some of the problems before you commit your code to Git or when you save the file.
 For more information, refer to [Clean up your code](https://www.jetbrains.com/help/idea/resolving-problems.html#clean-up-code).

-+ You can customize code inspections and the scope to which they apply: [Configure profiles](https://www.jetbrains.com/help/idea/customizing-profiles.html).
++ **Customization**.
+If you do not want to see some problems, you can [disable and suppress inspections](https://www.jetbrains.com/help/idea/disabling-and-enabling-inspections.html).
+If you need more rules for inspecting your code, you can [create custom inspections](https://www.jetbrains.com/help/idea/creating-custom-inspections.html).